Sagnnik/Multi-Agent-LLM/README.md

 # Multi-Agent-LLM
+### Objective
+Learning Multi-Agent systems from scratch and probably build a useful tool out of it.

 ### News
 Oct.
 24, 2024: The first upload is a [2-Agent-System](https://github.com/Sagnnik/Multi-Agent-LLM/blob/main/2-agent.ipynb).
 It is made up of a MANAGER and a CODER.
 The Task that is given to the MANAGER is wrapped with a json and sent to the CODER.
 There is a history variable to track the conversation history which is not being used currently.
 The generated code is then parsed and executed on the notebook itself.